Walter Scott Smith Jr.: Suspension from office

 On December 3, 2015, the Judicial Council of the United States Court of Appeals for the Fifth Circuit suspended Smith from office for a year, allowing him to clear cases already on his docket.
-Cases filed in the Waco Division of the Western District will be handled by visiting judges during Smith's suspension.
+Cases filed in the Waco Division of the Western District would be handled by visiting judges during Smith's suspension.
 The suspension resulted due to allegations of unwanted sexual advances by Smith towards a female courthouse employee in his chambers in 1998.
 The suspension ended with his retirement.

+Death

+Smith died on September 5, 2025, at the age of 84.